markankcorn/please/README.md

 `go get github.com/eiannone/keyboard`

+This should be all set from a Step 0 perspective.
+Your box is all ready to go to do some development and write and compile (aka `build`) executable programs.

-We'll also need to get an API key from Google.
+Now for the specifics.
+We'll need to get an API key from Google.
 Go (here)[https://aistudio.google.com/app/apikey] and fetch one and be sure to edit your `go.main` file to include this.
 You can also change the history look-back to be any number of commands in the `/zsh_history` using the `n` variable in line 65 of the `main.go` file.

-Once that's all set up, let's download and build the program.

-`go build`
+Once that's all set up, let's download the file and `go build` the program.
+Note that the default is to name the executable with the name of the project folder.
+Here, I'm calling it `please` so that's what it'll build it as.
+You can change this by specifying something else using the `-o` flag for the command, like this: `go build -o new_name`.

 To run the program, use `./ please <your request>`